-The Supplementary Grant was announced in the Autumn 2021 spending review to provide support for the costs of the Health and Social Care Levy and wider cost increases.
+The Mainstream Schools Additional Grant was announced in the Autumn 2022 Statement to provide additional financial support to schools.
 However, if current market conditions continue, this may not be sufficient to enable the academy trust to cover its increased costs.